oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 --- | --- | ---
 Company Name | Not Configured | Not required to support deployments.
 OEM Logo | Configured – Australian Government crest | To identify that the equipment is under Australian Government jurisdiction.
-Manufacturer Value | Configured – the Agency Name | To identify the Agency as the device owner.
+Manufacturer Value | Configured – the Organisation Name | To identify the organisation as the device owner.
 Model Value | Configured – Asset Number | To identify the device via asset label.
-Support Hours Value | Configured – Support hours of internal ICT support | To simplify Agency desktop support.
+Support Hours Value | Configured – Support hours of internal ICT support | To simplify organisation desktop support.
-Support Phone Value | Configured | To simplify Agency desktop support.
+Support Phone Value | Configured | To simplify organisation desktop support.
-Support URL Value | Configured | To simplify Agency desktop support.
+Support URL Value | Configured | To simplify organisation desktop support.
-Computer Description | Configured – Asset type and model | To simplify Agency desktop support.
+Computer Description | Configured – Asset type and model | To simplify organisation desktop support.

 ### Start Menu